 How Governance Works at the Academy

 The main purpose of the governance structure is to drive school improvement and improve the outcomes for the children and young people within our academy.
 Advisors with appropriate skills, local knowledge and experience will sit on the groups within the structure and reporting will be clear and rigorous.

 Drive Teams provide local support and challenge for each academy within each region and act as a vehicle for driving school improvement at academy level through the direction of the academy Rapid Improvement Group (RIG).
 Drive Teams hold the Principal to account.

 The Rapid Improvement Group (RIG) has a management function of ensuring school improvement takes place with pace and focus.
 It identifies, through looking at school data and pupil performance, priority school improvement areas with required actions, some of which the Drive Team can work on and report on to the Accountability Review and Challenge (ARC) group.

 The Accountability Review and Challenge (ARC) group provides quality assurance, support, and challenge to academy leaders.
+The ARC group hold the Regional Executive Principal to account.
 This group operates regionally and reports to the Trust Board.